ishaankalra16/ansiblelampctack/README.md

 ## Lamp Stack Application
-A simple application depoloyed and configured with the help of ansible.
+A simple application deployed and configured with the help of ansible.

 ## Tasks: